Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 • A brief, recent writing sample on a relevant topic and

-Through this essay, you have the opportunity to explain why you would like to participate in the BMIA Financial Journalism Training Program and highlight your interest in and/or expertise on issues related to economic analysis and financial journalism.
-Examples of relevant issues include public policy, transparency, accountability, financial data, and oversight.
+• A motivation essay of no more than 750 words.
+Through this essay, you have the opportunity to explain why you would like to participate in the BMIA Financial Journalism Training program and highlight your interest in and/or expertise on issues related to economic analysis and financial journalism.
+Examples of relevant issues include public policy, transparency, accountability, financial data and oversight.

-Bureau chiefs, editors, media executives, civil society managers, and HR directors are encouraged to nominate outstanding staff to attend the program to enhance their financial and business journalism excellence.
+Bureau chiefs, editors, media executives, civil society managers and HR directors are encouraged to nominate outstanding staff to attend the program to enhance their financial and business journalism excellence.
 For more information, please email bmiafjt@strathmore.edu.

 Requirements to Graduate

-In addition to attending all the study blocks, participants will be required to complete pre and post-program assessments and submit and pass all required assignments to receive certification.
+In addition to attending all the study blocks, participants will be required to complete pre- and post-program assessments and submit and pass all required assignments to receive certification.

 Program Fees

-Bloomberg Philanthropies
+About Bloomberg Philanthropies

 Bloomberg Philanthropies works to ensure better, longer lives for the greatest number of people by focusing on five key areas: the arts, education, the environment, government innovation, and public health.